• Recipes

 Salmon being held in position for knife cuts.

-The cuts resemble the salmon fish's gills.
+The cuts resemble the salmon's gills.

 Presentation cuts being made to salmon filet curved on cutting board.